LearnerSrush/Raitha-Varta/README.md

 # Step 3: Run JSON Server (Important)

-If the emulator is not fetching data properly, run JSON Server.
+If the emulator is not fetching data properly or sync issues occur, run JSON Server.

 Install JSON Server globally: